Bacteriostatic Water in the UAE — vial-level batch-CoA verification

 - Expiry date — sealed bac water is stable for 2 years from manufacture under standard conditions.
 A vial within 6 months of expiry is fine for short-term use but probably not the right buy for a long study.

-Wellness Labs supply
+Wellness Labs supply — the practical details

 We supply bacteriostatic water in two volumes — 3 ml and 10 ml USP-grade vials — pharmacy-sourced, batch-traceable, with the Certificate of Analysis available on request through the research account.
 The 3 ml vial pairs with single peptide vials reconstituted in 1–2 ml volumes (typical for 2 mg and 5 mg lyophilised material).
 The 10 ml vial pairs with multi-vial protocols or higher-volume reconstitutions (10 mg + research material, or any protocol drawing across multiple weeks where the 28-day window of a reconstituted vial would dictate using a fresh peptide vial mid-cycle).